cawa-93/electron-nano-store/README.md

 out of context.

 However, electron does not allow you to expose `EventEmitter` to the main world.
-This means that even though it defines and returns a change property, you can't add listeners directly.
+This means that even though it defines and returns `change` property, you can't add listeners directly.

 ```ts
 const {changes} = defineStore('store-name')